 Little did I know the flavor was much stronger, bitter and less sweet than the Brer Rabbit Mild Molasses in my cupboard which was ALSO unsulfured.
 Thank goodness I made just half a batch…I know I would love these made with ordinary molasses, but I just didn’t have time for a re-do.

-I did manage to eat half the baby cake below…it didn’t taste half bad with a big dollop of sweetened whip cream…but I bet I’ll sing another tune with my next attempt.
+I did manage to eat half Mini Gingerbread Bundt Cake below.
+It didn’t taste half bad with a big dollop of sweetened whip cream, but I bet I’ll sing another, more positive tune, with my next attempt.
+If you love ginger, you’ll also enjoy my favorite Chewy Ginger Cookies!

 Candied Orange Peel